-Two-factor authentication is a popular security feature that adds an extra layer of protection for your account, in addition to your username and password.
-If an unauthorized third party was to obtain your username and password, they wouldn't be able to log into your account without having access to your smartphone.
+Two-factor Authentication is a popular security feature that adds an extra layer of protection for your account, in addition to your username and password.

-If this is starting to sound a bit complicated, don't worry.
-This is an optional feature and can be turned on or off at any time.
-Let's assume you decide to activate and use Two-Factor Authentication in your Checkfront account... here's what you need to know...
+If this is starting to sound a bit complicated, don't worry!
+This is an optional feature (unless required by a third-party integration) and can be turned on or off at any time.

 Scroll down to the bottom of the page and you'll see a link to Setup your Two-Factor Authentication.
 Click on this link to begin the process.

-After clicking on the link, a pop-up window will appear with instructions on how to proceed.
+After clicking on the link, a pop-up modal will appear with instructions on how to proceed.

-In order to complete the setup, you must enter a 6 digit code and click submit.
+In order to complete the Setup you must enter a six-digit code and click Submit.
 There are two ways in which you can receive that code on your smartphone.
-The first way is by downloading the Google Authenticator app.
+The first option involves downloading the Google Authenticator app.

-After clicking submit, the pop-up window will disappear and you should see a green confirmation message at the top left of the screen (see image below) that Two-Factor Authentication has been successfully setup on your profile.
+After clicking Submit, the pop-up window will disappear and you should see a green confirmation message at the top left of the screen that Two-Factor Authentication has been successfully setup on your Profile.

-The other option for obtaining a 6 digit code is to send your phone a text message from within the pop-up window in your Checkfront account.
-Before proceeding, make sure your mobile phone number is entered into your profile.
-Then, click on the Text code to... button (1).
+The other option for obtaining a six-digit code is to send your phone a text message.
+Before proceeding, make sure your Mobile Phone number is entered into your Profile.

-When the text message arrives on your phone (2), enter the 6 digit code into the pop-up window on your computer (3) and click submit.
+- When the text message arrives on your phone, enter the six-digit code into the pop-up window on your computer and click Submit.

 Using Two-Factor AuthenticationBack to top

-If you have used the Google Authenticator app to setup the service, all you need to do is open the app on your phone and enter the code displayed on the screen.
-This is similar to the step taken during configuration, only, this time, you don't need to scan the QR code.
-Enter the code as you did before and you should be granted access to your account.
-If you used a text message to setup authentication, repeat the steps each time you login to your account.
+If you have used the Google Authenticator app to set up the service, all you need to do is open the app on your phone and enter the code displayed on the screen.

 Viewing Active DevicesBack to top